Billmate/QvicklyDocumentation/Writerside/topics/initCheckout.md

 > This function is a part of [Qvickly Payment API](Qvickly-API.md)

-For an example please see the [initCheckout example](Init-checkout.md) page.
+For examples, please see the examples under the [CheckoutAPI example page](CheckoutAPI-Examples.md).

 ## Request